leeghimire/dotfiles/README.md

 # Installation

-⚠️  This process will wipe the disk labeled nvme0n1
+⚠️  This process will wipe /dev/nvme0n1
+⚠️  Remember to change user details

-1. Boot into [NixOS](https://nixos.org/download/) installation media
+1. Boot into the [NixOS](https://nixos.org/download/) installation media (do not use the minimal iso)

 2. Clone repository